secretgraph/secretgraph/README.md

 -   `ALLOW_REGISTER`: allow registering new users
 -   `ALLOWED_HOSTS`: listen to hosts (default localhost)
 -   `CACHE_DECRYPTED`: activate `SECRETGRAPH_CACHE_DECRYPTED` in emergency for slow file backends and the requirement of fast .
 Only useful if server side decryption is required.
--   `DISABLE_SERVERSIDE_DECRYPTION`: disable decrypting serverside, alternative to `CACHE_DECRYPTED`in case severside decryption is not required or the server is too weak or resource abuse
 -   `RATELIMIT_*` where as keys `GRAPHQL_MUTATIONS`, `GRAPHQL_ERRORS`, `ANONYMOUS_REGISTER`, `DECRYPT_SERVERSIDE` are defined: set ratelimits or remove the default with the special key: `none`
 -   `DB_ENGINE`: db stuff
 -   `DB_USER`: db stuff